Changing from Any Non-Immigrant Status to F-1

 There are two ways to apply for a change of status:

 This is an important decision that should only be made after careful consultation with an immigration attorney.
-Please refer to the Immigration Attorneys Resources for resources regarding this matte
+The International Students & Scholars Office (ISSO) Can provide our list of immigration resources upon request.

 OPTION 1: Change of Status within the U.S.

 This is for individuals already in the United States who are maintaining their visa status in a nonimmigrant category other than F-1.
-They can apply to U.S. Citizenship and Immigration Services (USCIS) for a change to F-1 status either by mail or online.
+They can apply to USCIS for a change to F-1 status either by mail or online.

 Keep in mind:

-• It can take 6+ months for USCIS to adjudicate a Change of Status Petition, so it is CRUCIAL that you make this decision carefully after discussing it with an experienced immigration attorney.
-We recommend obtaining two opinions.
+- It can take 6+ months for USCIS to adjudicate a Change of Status Petition, so it is CRUCIAL that you make this decision carefully after discussing it with an experienced immigration attorney.

-• Issuance of a Form I-20 alone does NOT change your status, remedy any previous or existing status violations, or prevent accumulation of unlawful presence.
-The Change of Status I-20 cannot be used if you decide to apply for a change of status through travel (see Option 2).
+- Issuance of a Form I-20 alone does NOT change your status.
+The Change of Status I-20 should not be used if you decide to apply for a change of status through travel (see Option 2).

 I-20 Program Start Date